-In a small child, part-time patching of the preferred eye is useful if the child prefers one eye over the other ().
+In a small child, part-time patching of the preferred eye is useful if the child has a preference for one eye over the other, or amblyopia.
 This helps to protect the vision in the non-preferred eye.
 Some have proposed the use of alternate day, alternate eye patching, but this generally works best in young children to regain control.